msuhanov/regf/Windows registry file format specification.md

 1. *File offset of a root cell = 4096 + Root cell offset*.
 This formula also applies to any other offset relative from the start of the hive bins data (however, if such a relative offset is equal to -1, it doesn't point anywhere).
 2. The XOR-32 checksum is calculated using the following algorithm:
    * let C be a 32-bit value, initial value is zero;
-   * let D be a data containing 508 bytes;
+   * let D be data containing 508 bytes;
    * split D into non-overlapping groups of 32 bits, and for each group, G[i], do the following: C = C xor G[i];
    * C is the checksum.
 3. The *Boot type* and *Boot recover* fields are used for in-memory hive recovery management by a boot loader and a kernel, they are not written to a disk in most cases (when *Clustering factor* is 8, these fields may be written to a disk, but they have no meaning there).